yurijmi/better_offsite_payments/CONTRIBUTING.md

 - **JSON**: use `JSON` in the standard library to parse and generate JSON.
 - **HTTP**: use `ActiveUtils::PostsData` to do HTTP requests.
 - Do not update the CHANGELOG, or the `OffsitePayments::VERSION` constant.

-### Placement within Shopify

-The addition of your payment integration to offsite_payments does not guarantee placement within Shopify.
-In order to have your gateway considered, please send an email to payment-integrations@shopify.com with **Offsite_Payment Integration** in the subject.
-Be sure to include:

-1. Name, URL & description of the payment provider you wish to integrate
-2. Markets served by this integration
-3. List of major supported payment methods
-4. Your most recent Certificate of PCI Compliance

 ### Releasing